rchipka/symmetric/README.md

 ### Can't the client skip my validation/sanitization checks? (client validation)

-Client can never bypass a codepath, server guarantees that all intended operations happen, and happen in order.
+Clients can never bypass a codepath or skip an operation in the original source code.

-Server will only enter into an entry point scope, the client cannot force the server to jump any deeper in the code path.
+Servers double-check the client, and guarantee every intended operation.

+Servers can only, and will only, enter into code from a predetermined *entry point*.

-Client can tell the server where it should end up based on an exit point, and it's up to the server whether or not it ends up there.
+Clients only tell a server where they need to return to, the server decides whether or not it makes it to the return point.

-This means that the client can modify the code in any way, but still *can't bypass anything.*
+This means that a client can modify the code in any way, but still *can't bypass anything.*

 ### Can't the client read my server code? (information disclosure)